Hiswe/hiswe.github.io/source/_posts/05-html-basic-part-2.md

 {% asset_img toys.svg 500 170 a sheppard, a sheep, a wolf and an dinosaur %}
 {% endcaption %}

-It could be nice if me make a list of toys 🐑
+It could be nice if we make a list of toys 🐑
 Something like:

 [//]: # ( Don't use backtrick as it mess with further include_code )